The Three Musketeers: Plot

-Cardinal Richelieu, who wants war between France and England, plans to expose the tryst and persuades the king to demand that the queen wear the diamonds to a soirée that the cardinal is sponsoring.
-Constance tries to send her husband to London to fetch the diamonds from Buckingham, but the man is instead manipulated by Richelieu and thus does not go, so D'Artagnan and his friends intercede.
-En route to England, the Cardinal's henchmen repeatedly attack them and only D'Artagnan and Planchet reach London.
-Before arriving, D'Artagnan is compelled to assault and nearly to kill, the Comte de Wardes, a friend of the Cardinal, cousin of Rochefort and Milady's lover.
+Richelieu, who wants to diminish the influence of Queen Anne and her Spanish entourage on French internal affairs, plots to persuade the King that his wife is having an affair with Buckingham.
+On his advice, the King demands that the Queen wears the diamonds to an upcoming soirée.
+Constance tries to send her husband to London to fetch the diamonds, but he is instead manipulated by Richelieu and thus does not go, so D'Artagnan and his friends intercede.
+En route to England, Richelieu's henchmen attack them—Porthos is compelled to fight a duel and is badly wounded, Aramis is shot in an ambush, and Athos is falsely accused of forging money and detained at an inn.
+Only D'Artagnan and Planchet reach London.
+Before arriving, D'Artagnan is compelled to assault and nearly to kill Comte de Wardes, a friend of Richelieu, cousin of Rochefort and Milady's love interest.
 Although Milady stole two of the diamond studs, Buckingham provides replacements while delaying the thief's return to Paris.
-D'Artagnan is thus able to return a complete set of jewels to Queen Anne just in time to save her honour.
-In gratitude, she gives him a beautiful ring.
-Shortly afterward, D'Artagnan begins an affair with Madame Bonacieux.
-Arriving for an assignation, he sees signs of a struggle and discovers that Rochefort and M. Bonacieux, acting under the orders of the Cardinal, have assaulted and imprisoned Constance.
-D'Artagnan and his friends, now recovered from their injuries, return to Paris.
-D'Artagnan meets Milady de Winter officially and recognizes her as one of the Cardinal's agents, but becomes infatuated with her until her maid reveals that Milady is indifferent toward him.
+D'Artagnan thus returns a complete set of jewels to Queen Anne in time to save her honor.